friflo/type-refinement-typescript/README.md

 As Typescript is designed to be a structural typed language (instead of a nominal typed language) it may be useful to apply this to refined types.
 A refined typed may get (implicitly) an additional property 'refinementFcn' with the signature of the refinementFcn.
-So two individual type refinements are considered as equal if the have the same signature of the refinement function.
+So two individual type refinements are considered as equal if the have the same function signature.

 As a result: